Client Selection Algorithms for Privacy-Preserving Spatial Analytics

 selected = [node for _, node in chosen]

-# Update ledger — log each node's own readiness, not the top score.
+# Update ledger; log each node's own score, not the cohort max

 for score, node in chosen: